3ab3al11/3ab3al11/README.md

 ### Junior Backend .NET Developer

+Information Systems graduate from the **Faculty of Computers and Artificial Intelligence at Assiut National University**.

-Backend developer focused on building secure, reliable, and maintainable web applications using **C#**, **ASP.NET Core**, **Entity Framework Core**, and **SQL Server**.
+I build secure, reliable, and maintainable web applications using **C#**, **ASP.NET Core MVC**, **Entity Framework Core**, and **SQL Server**.

-I have experience developing role-based business applications that include authentication, authorization, data validation, automated workflows, database management, and multilingual interfaces.
+My work focuses on role-based business applications, authentication and authorization, server-side validation, database management, and automated workflows.
+I also have freelance experience preparing comprehensive SEO audit reports for websites.

 ---